Quantum Structure in Cognition: Why and How Concepts are Entangled: Description of the experiment

 As we can see, the obtained value does not violate Bell's inequalities.
 As a consequence, the violation of Bell's inequalities in the experiment that we have considered can be interpreted as proving that meaning and context are fundamental for the mechanism of construction of sentences.

 To conclude this section we observe that we also performed a statistical analysis of the empirical data using the `t-test for paired two samples for means' to estimate the probability that the shifts from Bell's inequalities be due to chance.
-The p-values that have been calculated are very small in all cases, which allow one to state that the deviation effects are not caused by random fluctuations.
+We compared the data collected in the real experiment with the data collected in the `classical' experiment, where no influence of context and meaning is present.
+For the 16 pairs to compare the p-values came out as follows: 0.000392657, 0.003921785, 2.50665E-06, 0.820174295, 3.8846E-08, 0.011513803, 4.78134E-05, 0.741136115, 2.35428E-08, 0.000152291, 1.3612E-08, 0.006518053, 0.073431676, 7.38957E-12, 3.8846E-08, 0.56693215.
+This makes it possible to conclude convincingly that the deviation effects are not caused by random fluctuations.